Skip to main content

 Penang Street Art Map

-We did this late in the evening as we heard there are queues to grab a snap with Penang’s most iconic interactive street art murals.
+We did this late in the evening as we heard there were queues to grab a snap with Penang’s most iconic interactive street art murals.

-Download the street map here, and visit the lesser known ones early on and hold off for the 3D ones until after 5 pm as we found there were no queues.
+Download the street map here, visit the lesser-known ones early on and hold off for the 3D ones until after 5 p.m. as we found there were no queues.
 The sun doesn’t set until 7 pm and the murals have a spotlight shining on them so losing daylight isn’t a huge issue.

 WEEEEEEEEEEEEEE!!!